netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 ![Screenshot of eBPF metrics during a Redis benchmark](https://user-images.githubusercontent.com/1153921/84815069-50f7ef00-afc7-11ea-8352-c9277bd4fdf7.png)

-The performance optimization is clear from not only the speed at which the benchmark finished (the horizontal length of the spike), but also the reduced write/read syscalls and bytes written to disk.
+The performance optimization is clear from the speed at which the benchmark finished (the horizontal length of the spike) and the reduced write/read syscalls and bytes written to disk.

 You can run similar performance benchmarks against any application, view the results on a Linux kernel level, and continuously improve the performance of your infrastructure.

 ### Inspect for leaking file descriptors

-If you application runs fine and then only crashes after a few hours, leaking file descriptors may be to blame.
+If your application runs fine and then only crashes after a few hours, leaking file descriptors may be to blame.

 Check the **Number of open files (apps.file_open)** and **Files closed (apps.file_closed)** for discrepancies.
 These metrics should be more or less equal.
 If they diverge, with more open files than closed, your application may not be